 Account requests for Affiliates with Non‐Faculty Status must be made through TS and must include a sponsor and the explanation of the need for an account.
 Affiliates without Faculty Status will expire every 12 months.
 This type of account will be disabled as soon as the user is flagged inactive in the system or when the expiration date has passed without a request for extension.

 Departments and Organizations can request generic accounts so that they can have a common mailbox or distribution.
 Account requests must be submitted to TS by the Department Head or approved organization delegate.

 While Tulane University does not regularly monitor the content of electronic mail, the University reserves the right to inspect, monitor, copy, store, or disclose the contents of electronic mail messages as it sees fit.

 Users may not perform acts that waste Messaging System resources or unfairly monopolize resources to the exclusion of others.
 These acts include, but are not limited to, sending non‐work‐related mass mailings and chain letters, multiple copies of documents, creating unnecessary network traffic, or otherwise damaging Tulane’s reputation.
 Tulane reserves the right to disable mailboxes that are creating system‐wide problems and notify the appropriate campus IT organization that supports the mailbox owner.

 Responsibility for developing and updating this policy lies with an Account Entitlement (“Committee”) for Tulane.
-The Committee is headed by Hunter Ely, Chief Information Security Officer who can be reached at (504) 988‐8556.
+The Committee is headed by Robert Fink, Chief Information Security Officer who can be reached at (504) 988‐8556.
 The Committee will be responsible for ensuring appropriate steps should be taken in particular cases and periodically reviewing this policy.